The Myths of HVAC Zoning: When to Zone and When to Stop (2026)

 Part 5: Smart Thermostat Integration (Ecobee/Nest)

 Don't use old 1990s zone boards.
-Modern ecosystem zoning (like Ecobee + Smart Sensors) is often superior to mechanical dampers for comfort.
+Modern setup zoning (like Ecobee + Smart Sensors) is often superior to mechanical dampers for comfort.

 - The Logic: Instead of closing ducts (mechanical), the system averages the temperature based on occupancy.